mcclellanmj/SimplyLog/README.md

 Appenders
 ---------
 Appenders are a way of allowing the log system to be extended, anything you can code can be called as an appender.
 Any number of appenders can be added to a logger to allow  Tutorial and more complex appenders to come, to get started now take a look at the defaultConsoleAppender in `simply-log.js`, or take a look at the example below which is a copy of the defaultConsoleAppender but adds the timestamp.
-Please note that adding more default appenders but using SimplyLog.consoleAppender will cause you to get a consoleAppender with all extra default appenders attached as well.

 	var logFactory = require('simply-log');